 If striped bass are at risk of not rebuilding, why was fishing so good last year?

-Many anglers in Massachusetts enjoyed great success catching fish in the 28" to less than 35" slot last year, especially as compared to the first years it was in effect.
-This was directly tied to the highly abundant 2015 year-class, compared to the prior 3 years’ poor year classes.
-Last year, a little more than half of the 2015 year-class had grown large enough to be harvested in the slot.
-DMF recreational sampling data from last year indicate that the 2015-year class made up 55% of harvested fish.
+Many anglers in Massachusetts enjoyed great success catching fish in the 28" to less than 35" slot in 2022, especially as compared to the first years it was in effect.
+This was directly tied to the highly abundant 2015 year-class, compared to the prior three years’ poor year classes.
+In 2022, a little more than half of the 2015 year-class had grown large enough to be harvested in the slot.
+DMF recreational sampling data from last year indicate that the 2015 year-class made up 55% of harvested fish.